 Upon completion of the authentication process, the verifier generates an assertion containing the result of the authentication and provides it to the RP.
-If the verifier is implemented in combination with the RP, the assertion is implicit.
-If the verifier is a separate entity from the RP, as in typical federated identity models, the assertion is used to communicate the result of the authentication process, and optionally information about the subscriber, from the verifier to the RP.
+The assertion is used to communicate the result of the authentication process, and optionally information about the subscriber, from the verifier to the RP.
 Assertions may be communicated directly to the RP, or can be forwarded through the subscriber, which has further implications for system design.

-An RP trusts an assertion based on the source, the time of creation, and the corresponding trust framework that governs the policies and process of CSPs and RPs.
+An RP trusts an assertion based on the source, the time of creation, how long the assertion is valid from time of creation, and the corresponding trust framework that governs the policies and processes of CSPs and RPs.
 The verifier is responsible for providing a mechanism by which the integrity of the assertion can be confirmed.

 The RP is responsible for authenticating the source (the verifier) and for confirming the integrity of the assertion.
-When the verifier passes the assertion through the subscriber, the verifier must protect the integrity of the assertion in such a way that it cannot be modified by the subscriber.
-However, if the verifier and the RP communicate directly, a protected session may be used to provide the integrity protection.
+When the verifier passes the assertion through the subscriber, the verifier must protect the integrity of the assertion in such a way that it cannot be modified.
+However, if the verifier and the RP communicate directly, a protected session may be used to preserve the integrity of the assertion.
 When sending assertions across an open network, the verifier is responsible for ensuring that any sensitive subscriber information contained in the assertion can only be extracted by an RP that it trusts to maintain the information’s confidentiality.

 Examples of assertions include:

-However, in today’s digital services, combining proofing and authenticator requirements into a single bundle sometimes has unintended consequences and can put unnecessary implementation burden upon the implementing entity.
+In today’s digital services, combining proofing, authenticator, and federation requirements into a single bundle sometimes has unintended consequences and can put unnecessary implementation burden on the implementing organization.
 It is quite possible that an agency can deliver the most effective set of identity services by assessing the risk and impacts of failures for each individual component of digital authentication, rather than as a single, all-encompassing LOA.
-An authentication error is not a singleton that drives all requirements.
-This guideline recommends that agencies meet M-04-04 requirements by separately evaluating the impact that could result from (1) a true authentication error (a false claimant using a credential that is not rightfully theirs) and (2) an identity proofing error.
-From the perspective of an identity proofing failure, there are two dimensions of potential risk:
+To this end, these guidelines recognize that an authentication error is not a singleton that drives all requirements.

-As such, agencies should assess the risk of authentication and proofing errors separately to determine the appropriate technical solutions that should be applied to their system.
+As such, agencies SHALL assess the risk of proofing, authentication, and federation errors separately to determine the required assurance level for each transaction.